cdent/gabbi/docs/source/host.rst

 For test driven development and local tests the intercept style of testing lowers test requirements (no web server required) and is fast.
+Interception is performed as part of fixture processing as the most deeply nested fixture.
+This allows any configuration or database setup to be performed prior to the WSGI application being created.

 .. _wsgi-intercept: https://pypi.python.org/pypi/wsgi_intercept
 .. _intercept examples: https://github.com/cdent/gabbi/blob/master/gabbi/test_intercept.py